 For B2B social sellers, a healthy LinkedIn presence is the "golden goose."
 It's the most direct and useful tool that you have for generating interest in your products or services and building relationships for mutual benefit.

 80% of all social media B2B leads come from LinkedIn.
 As a B2B social seller, the most crucial task you have on your calendar every single day is to build relationships with the people that make buying decisions within your target organizations.
 That's where the power of LinkedIn truly lies.
 75% of B2B buyers use social media to research their buying decisions.
 50% rely on LinkedIn as a part of that process.

 LinkedIn provides you with direct access to decision-makers at organizations that need, want, and are actively searching for the exact solution that you provide.
 That's why the platform performs 277% better than Facebook and Twitter when it comes to generating visitor-to-lead conversions.

 Building an audience on LinkedIn allows you to get on your buyers' radar and find opportunities for genuine engagement with them.
 A presence on LinkedIn is something that you can rely on for years to come, as your career grows and you move to new positions.

-Building an audience on LinkedIn requires that you to be willing to put in the time and effort to build your followership organically.
-You are unlikely to generate the type of relationships that lead to sales in a few short days, so don’t get discouraged.
+Building an audience on LinkedIn requires that you be willing to put in the time and effort to make your followership organically.
+You are unlikely to generate the type of relationships that lead to sales in a few short days, so don't get discouraged.
 Success on LinkedIn comes from daily engagement and smart strategies that allow you to take on a less-is-more approach.
 And keep in mind that you have to follow this approach for 10-12 weeks before you have fully built your runway.

 Here are some tips that will help social sellers to grow their LinkedIn audience: